Creatine is one of the most researched workout supplements, with over 200 different studies done by various universities around the world.

 It’s safe to say that the sheer number of benefits is staggering.
 So it’s no wonder why so many gym-goers, bodybuilders, and even professional athletes rely on this product to propel their results to the next level.

-There are also some new and promising studies emerging in 2017 that this substance may even have neuroprotective effects on neurological diseases such as Parkinson’s disease, Huntington’s disease and even ALS (Lou Gehrig’s disease).
+There are also some new and promising studies emerging that this substance may even have neuroprotective effects on neurological diseases such as Parkinson’s disease, Huntington’s disease and even ALS (Lou Gehrig’s disease).

 Creatine Side Effects – Is It Bad For You?